 Let me share you a picture of it.

-Wedding is a one day happy celebration of the formal union between lovers taking their vow in front of God, but after the ceremony that is when the real married life begins.
+Wedding is a one day happy celebration of the formal union between lovers taking their vow in front of God, but after the ceremony it’s when the real married life begins.
 Marriage isn’t just about the honeymoon stage.
-It can’t be compared to the fairytale stories in books that we thought to be real when we were kids.
+It can’t be compared to the fairytale stories in books we thought to be real when we were kids.
 Marriage needs to be fed by the couples determined efforts to make it grow deeper.

 Let’s go ahead and understand the rules of a happy married life based on the picture above.